TYRONEMICHAEL/codility-algorithms/README.md

-# Solutions to Codility Lessons written in Javascript
+# Solutions to Codility Algorithms written in Javascript

-A test environment for solutions to the [Codility Lessons](https://codility.com/programmers/lessons/).
+A test environment for solutions to the [Codility Algorithms](https://codility.com/programmers/lessons/).
 Written in Javascript together with tests and coverage.
 Have tests run continuously for easier development.